MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-purchasing-power-bi-pro.md

 > [!NOTE]
 >The Power BI service is available as a standalone service and as one of the services that's integrated with [Microsoft Fabric](/fabric/get-started/microsoft-fabric-overview).
 Administration and licensing of the Power BI service is now integrated with Microsoft Fabric.

-To learn about license types, see [Licensing for Fabric](/power-bi/fundamentals/service-features-license-type).
+To learn about license types, see [Licensing for Fabric and Power BI](/power-bi/fundamentals/service-features-license-type).

 ## Prerequisites